gfiorav/carto_loves_mac/README.md

 # CARTO ❤️ macOS (An installation guide)

-There are a lot of reasons why you'd want to go bear metal with your CARTO installation.
-It will provide higher speeds, it's fully integrated in your workflow (proper syntax highlight, copy and paste, etc) and it gives you a broader, more complete, understanding of how CARTO works.
+There are a lot of reasons why you'd want to go bare metal with your CARTO installation.
+Among them:

++ Higher speeds
++ Full integration with your workflow (proper syntax highlight, copy and paste, etc)
++ Achieve a broader, more complete, understanding of how CARTO works.

 ## Toolbelt